 Feedwater is piped to a steam generator to form continuous high-temperature dry steam.
 The condensate may be combined with treated makeup water and re-fed.

 Softening.
 Water softening removes hardness due to calcium and magnesium in the water.
-A softening resin accomplishes it, typically a strong acidic resin, that allows it to capture and remove hardness ions from the stream effectively.
+A softening resin accomplishes this, typically with a strong acidic resin, effectively capturing and removing hardness ions from the stream.

 Makeup Water Intake.
 Replacement or makeup is drawn from treated city supplies or raw water treatment systems.
-Steam generators can use the condensate return.
+Steam generators can use the condensate ret rn.
 Water to a steam generator must be to the specifications of RO and DI water.

-Deaeration or Degasification Following all other treatment steps, the makeup water and condensate from the boiler system are combined and removed gasified for corrosion prevention.
+Deaeration or Degasification Following all other treatment steps, the makeup water and condensate from the boiler system are combined, removed, and gasified to prevent corrosion.

 • Water Hardness Ratings:

-The mineral content of calcium and magnesium in the water determines the hardness of the water Water softness description is reported as Grains/Gallon or Parts/Million (ppm).
+The water’s calcium and magnesium content determines its hardness.
+Water softness is called Grains/gallons or Parts/Million (ppm).

 • Less than 1 GPG or less than 17.1 ppm is soft